Alex335932/Proposal-Writing-Portfolio/README.md

 Strategic writing that translates technical complexity into compliant and persuasive narratives.

-Samples
+## Samples

--Capability Statement: Proposal Writing
+- Capability Statement: Proposal Writing
--SOP: String Replacement on an Acoustic Guitar
+- SOP: String Replacement on an Acoustic Guitar
--SOP: Design Justification
+- SOP: Design Justification
--Translating a Complex Concept Into a Q&A Brief — Hyperreality
+- Translating a Complex Concept Into a Q&A Brief — Hyperreality